 Liberia has confirmed cases of Lassa Fever.
-The outbreak is still active in Nimba.
+Recent cases were confirmed in Bong county.

 Lassa Fever is caused by the Lassa virus belonging to the Arenaviridae family.
 It is a zoonosis – an animal disease that can spread to humans – transmitted by rats belonging to the Mastomys genus.
 A person may acquire the virus if they come into contact with the urine and feces of an infected rat.
 Human to human transmission occurs when a person comes into contact with body fluids such as the blood, urine, and saliva of an infected person.
 Sexual transmission of the Lassa virus has also been reported.
 In addition, the virus can spread through unhygienic healthcare settings via improperly sterilized medical instruments, infected blood products, and lack of infection control gear such as masks, gloves, and gowns.